Cinderella’s Closet of NEPA – Good Morning PA

-Cinderella's Closet Unique Boutique will be Wednesday, April 12 from 4pm - 8pm at Genetti Manor in Dickson City.
-There will also be a Fashion Show on Friday, April 7 at 6pm at the Marketplace at Steamtown in Scranton.
+Cinderella's Closet of NEPA Unique Boutique will be held Wednesday, April 12 from 4-8pm at Genetti Manor in Dickson City.
+There will also be a Fashion Show on Friday April 7 at 6pm at the Marketplace at Steamtown in Scranton.

 Cinderella’s Closet of NEPA – Good Morning PA